chesahkalu/azure_administrator/virtual_network.md

 - source port: The port number used by the client
 - destination IP address: The IP address of the load balancer
 - destination port: The port number used by the client to connect to the load balancer
-- protocol type: The protocol used by the client to connect to the load balancer
+- protocol type: The protocol used by the client to connect to the load balancer TCP or UDP

 * To define a rule in the Azure portal, you configure several settings: